g12bftd/Kaggle-Based-Projects/README.md

 - One column denotes how much money the user has spent on our platform in total.
 - The response variate denotes whether the transaction is fraudulent.

-Using random forest and decision tree classification as well as a dense sequential neural network, we aim to predict whether any given transaction is legitimate or fraudulent.
+Using random forest and decision tree classification as well as a dense sequential neural network, we aim to predict whether any given transaction is legitimate or fraudulent.¨

+## 6) E-Signing Loans & Financial History

+We work for a fintech company that specializes in loands.
+It offers low APR loans to applicants based on their financial habits.
+The company has partnered with a peer-to-peer lending marketplace that provides real time loan applicants.

+We aim to develop a model to predict whether loan applicant will complete the electronic signature phase of the loan application.
+The company will leverage the model to identify "low quality" applicants and experiment with different onboarding screens.

+Our dataset includes features such as:
+- Age
+- Pay schedule (weekly, monthly, bi-weekly, semi-monthly etc.)
+- Home owner (y/n)
+- Has debt
+- Annual income
+- Years of employment
+- Time user has had a personal bank account
+- Risk score
+- e-signed (y/n) = our response variable

+etc...

+Our dataset has 908 entries and 21 columns

+We use logistic regression, linear SVM, radial SVM and random forest classification to build 4 machine learning models to address the given challenge.
+Using 10-fold cross validation and grid searching of hyperparameters with respect to the accuracy metric, we identify the best model with the best parameters for this problem.